muskan-pradhan/House-Price-Prediction/README.md

 # House-Price-Prediction
-Machine Learning Based Project on House Price Prediction Predicted using Linear Regression Model
+Machine Learning Based Project on House Price Prediction that is Predicted using Linear Regression Model.